UC-chellaph/Football-Stats/README.md

 1. Clone this Repository.
 Can be done through CLI or via Github Desktop.
 2. Ensure that you have Python installed. (pip install python on Windows, yum -y install python on CentOS)
-3. Install the required imports and packages - pandas, datetime and pyodbc. (pip install pyodbc/pandas/datetime)
+3. Install the required imports and packages - pandas, datetime, pyodbc, requests, bs4 (BeautifulSoup). (pip install pyodbc/pandas/datetime/etc.)
    - Ensure that you install these in the correct folder (where you have installed Python, and intend to run the app from)
 4. Install the ODBC Driver from https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15
    - Install the Microsoft ODBC Driver 17 for SQL Server and leave default settings.